-The sour cream and oil both make these chocolate cupcakes super moist and soft, and the coffee helps to intensify the delicious chocolate flavor.
+The sour cream and oil both make these chocolate cupcakes super soft, and the coffee helps to intensify the delicious chocolate flavor.
+There are endless possibilities when it comes to decorating these little guys, but in this case I chose to go with Russian buttercream.

 - They’re straightforward and easy, something you can quickly whip up before a birthday party.

-- I just think cupcakes are so much fun to make!
+- I just think cupcakes in general are so much fun to make, and they always look great.
 Especially chocolate cupcakes.

 Make sure to fill your cupcake liners halfway full to get a standard sized cupcake that’s ready for decorating!
 Bake at 350ºF for 20-22 minutes.

-If you happen to find that your buttercream is too runny, try popping it into the refrigerator to chill for 15-30 minutes.
+- If you happen to find your Russian buttercream is a bit runny, try popping it into the refrigerator to chill for anywhere between 15-30 minutes.

 Extra Moist Chocolate Cupcakes – Gluten Free, Eggless